Cray-HPE/docs-csm/operations/power_management/Power_On_Compute_and_IO_Cabinets.md

    ncn-m001# cray capmc xname_on create --xnames x[1000-1003]c[0-7]r[1,3,5,7] --format json
    ```

 **POWER ON STANDARD RACK PDU CIRCUIT BREAKERS**

 7. Switch the standard rack compute and I/O cabinet PDU circuit breakers to ON.

    This applies power to the server BMCs connects them to the management network.
-Compute and I/O nodes do power on and boot automatically.
-The Boot Orchestration Service \(BOS\) is used to bring up compute nodes and User Access Nodes \(UANs\).
+Compute and I/O nodes **do not power on and boot automatically**.
+The Boot Orchestration Service \(BOS\) brings up compute nodes and User Access Nodes \(UANs\).

    If necessary, use IPMI commands to power on individual servers as needed.

-8. Make sure all system management network switches and Slingshot network switches are powered on and healthy in each rack.
+8. Make sure all system management network switches and Slingshot network switches are powered on in each rack and there are no error LEDS or hardware failures.